vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 year
 AT
 RFCO2 (ppm) ($W/m^2$) (°C)
 Figure 9.11: CO2 rise if fixing fossil fuel use at today's levels for the rest of the century, following the conventions of Figure 9.3.
-We would still add 2.6 ppm, per year from now until the end of the run in 2100, and would have accumulated a total rise of 339 ppmy, or 2.75 times the problematic amount al- ready accumulated to date.
+We would still add 2.6 ppm, per year from now until the end of the run in 2100, and would have accumulated a total rise of 339 ppmy, or 2.75 times the problematic amount already accumulated to date.
 The associated temperature rise would be 3.4°C. For this and all subsequent scenarios, the plots show only the half of emitted CO2 that remains in the atmosphere.
 Table 9.5: Summary of scenario outcomes.
 Scenario
 ACO2 (ppm)